- Chart

 Opportunities

-- Growing global population and increasing food demand
+- Growing global population driving demand for food and thus fertilizers.

 Threats

-- Increased competition from new entrants or existing players
+- Increased competition from new market entrants or existing players expanding capacity.

 Competitors and Market Share